Fully Loaded Feel Better Vegan Pho

 - First set your oven to broil and slice your onion in half.

-- Place it on a baking sheet and broil for 7-15 minutes.
-So that the onion is brown and charred.
+- Place the onion on a baking sheet and broil for 7-15 minutes so that the onion is brown and charred.

-- Bring the veggie stock to a boil in a medium-size along with all of the other broth components (6 cups of vegetable broth (I use a bouillon), ¾ cup of shiitake mushrooms (I like fresh but you can use dried), 1 cup of chopped onion, 6 cloves of minced garlic, ¼ cup of unpeeled chopped ginger, etc)
+- Bring the 6 cups of vegetable stock to a boil in a medium-size pot along with all of the other broth components: ¾ cup of shiitake mushrooms (I like fresh but you can use dried), 1 cup of chopped onion, 6 cloves of minced garlic, ¼ cup of unpeeled chopped ginger, etc.)